jpastuszek/httpimagestore/README.md

 You can run `httpimagestore --help` to display all available switches, options and arguments.

-Log file and pid file location can be controlled with `--log-file`, `--access-log-file` and `--pid-file` options.
+PID file location can be controlled with `--pid-file` options.

 To change number of worker processes use `--worker-processes`.
 You can also change time out after witch worker process will be killed if it didn't provide response to request with `--worker-timeout`.
 By default `httpimagestore` will not keep more than 128MiB of image data in memory - if this is exceeded it will send appropriate response code.
 The limit can be changed with `--limit-memory` option.

 `--listener` can be used multiple times to define listening sockets; use `--listener /var/run/httpimagestore.sock` to listen on UNIX socket instead of TCP port **3000**.
 `--user` switch can be used to force worker process to drop their privileges to specified user.

+### Logging

+`httpimagestore` logs to `httpimagestore.log` file in current directory by default.
+You can change log file location with `--log-file` option and verbosity with `--verbose` or `--debug` switch.
+Additionally `httpimagestore` will log requests in common NCSA format to `httpimagestore_access.log` file.
+Use `--access-log-file` option to change location of access log.

 ### Running with nginx